 Our Catchments Our Communities

-What is the Our Catchments Our Communities project?
+What is is the Our Catchments Our Communities on-ground stewardship project?

-Over the last four years, Glenelg Hopkins CMA has worked hard deliver projects under the Our Catchments Our Communities project banner in an engaging and tangible way.
+The 2021-2024 OCOC project builds on the legacy of the previous four-year OCOC project in this region where Glenelg Hopkins CMA worked hard to deliver projects under the Our Catchments Our Communities project banner in an engaging and tangible way.

-Check out some of the ways we have been able to work together for great community outcomes, and how supporting individuals in their own development will help the broader community.
+You can see some of the ways we have been able to work together for great community outcomes, and how supporting individuals in their own development will help the broader community below.

 Supporting individuals and groups

-As part of the Our Catchment Our Communities, the Glenelg Hopkins CMA has been able to support individuals and groups in their desire to improve their capacity to deliver community-orientated projects.
+As part of the Our Catchment Our Communities, the Glenelg Hopkins CMA is supporting individuals and groups in their desire to improve their capacity to deliver community-orientated projects.

 Supporting community events

-As part of the OCOC’s aim to bring together communities and enhance understanding of natural resources and their importance, the Glenelg Hopkins CMA has been able to support community events.
+As part of the OCOC’s aim to bring together communities and enhance understanding of natural resources and their importance, the Glenelg Hopkins CMA has been able to support community events such as the Lake Bolac Eel Festival.

 Through the support of the Lake Bolac Eel Festival, the Glenelg Hopkins CMA supported a community photography competition which encouraged participants to photograph wetlands in the the Glenelg Hopkins catchment area.